Best community colleges in Pennsylvania

 - Satisfied students: A recent student satisfaction study at LCCC indicates that students at the Nanticoke institution were more satisfied than the national average in four key areas of student experience: intellectual growth, career preparation, personal growth and preparation for further study.

 13. Delaware County Community College (Media)

-Delaware County Community College in Media retains its students from year to year at the third best rate in the state, according to NCES data, and one out of every four students is partially or fully enrolled in distance education courses.
-An above-average graduation rate and available credit for life experience were additional marks in DCCC's favor, but the ratio of students to faculty was the highest of any school on this list in the survey year.
+Delaware County Community College in Media retains its students from year to year at the third-best rate in the state, according to NCES data, and one out of every four students is partially or fully enrolled in distance education courses.
+An above-average graduation rate and available credit for life experience were additional marks in DCCC's favor, but the ratio of students to faculty was the highest of any school on this list in the survey year at 22 to one.

 - Total enrollment, 2013-14: 13,198